Long-horizon Embodied Planning with Implicit Logical Inference and Hallucination Mitigation: Related Work

 These works use GPT-4V as brain to generate plans in predefined form, then execute them with low-level action APIs.
 These actions are often limited and simple.
-For example, COME-robot has only six action functions including navigate, grasp, place and functions for exploration.
-Therefore, the types of tasks they can complete is limited.
+For example, COME-robot has only six action functions, including navigate, grasp, place, and functions for exploration.
+Therefore, the types of tasks they can complete are limited.
 This framework works fine for a small library of action functions.
-However, when the library scales up, GPT-4V may find it hard to master the usage of these functions and fail to generate appropriate plans.
+However, when the library scales up, GPT-4V may find it difficult to master the usage of these functions and fail to generate appropriate plans without highly relevant task-specific in-context examples.